Varshini2115/LibManageX/README.md

 # LibManageX
-This is a simple Library Management System implemented in C. It allows you to manage books, members, and book loans in a library.
+This is a simple Library Management System implemented in Cpp.
+It allows you to manage books, members, and book loans in a library.
 You can add, remove, and display books and members, as well as lend and return books.

 ## Features